Box65535/SplatoonTierList/README.md

 Weapons in the C tier are suboptimal choices for most scenarios, but they have a niche that allows them to be used on certain maps or team compositions.
 Using a weapon in the C tier will often require a strategy built around incorporating the weapon in order to function optimally.

 C+:
--Blaster
+- Blaster
+- Classic Squiffer
--Heavy Splatling
+- Heavy Splatling
--Krak-on Splat Roller
+- Krak-on Splat Roller
--Mini Splatling
+- Mini Splatling
--N-ZAP '83
+- N-ZAP '83
--Splattershot
+- Splattershot
--Splattershot Jr.
+- Splattershot Jr.
--Slosher
+- Slosher
--Soda Slosher
+- Soda Slosher
--Tri-Slosher
+- Tri-Slosher

 C:
--.96 Gal
+- .96 Gal
--H-3 Nozzlenose
+- H-3 Nozzlenose
--L-3 Nozzlenose
+- L-3 Nozzlenose
--Rapid Blaster Pro Deco
+- Rapid Blaster Pro Deco
--Splat Roller
+- Splat Roller

 C-:
--.52 Deco
+- .52 Deco
--Jet Squelcher
+- Jet Squelcher
--Hydra Splatling
+- Hydra Splatling
--Luna Blaster
+- Luna Blaster
--N-ZAP '85
+- N-ZAP '85
--Neo Sploosh-o-Matic
+- Neo Sploosh-o-Matic
--New Squiffer
+- New Squiffer
--Octobrush Nouveau
+- Octobrush Nouveau
--Rapid Blaster Deco
+- Rapid Blaster Deco
--Sloshing Machine
+- Sloshing Machine
--Splash-o-Matic
+- Splash-o-Matic

 D Tier = Gimmicky